rcsoccersim/manual/source/coach.rst

 ------------------------------------------------

 The general idea of CLang is to describe tactics and behaviours as rules which map directives to conditions.
-Each rule consists of a component which denotes a situation (the *condition*) and a list of *directives* which are applicable if the situation-description is truein the given worldstate.
-Rules can either be used as advise which tells the player how to actor as information which for example describes how the opponent behaves in certain situations.
+Each rule consists of a component that denotes a situation (the *condition*) and a list of *directives* that are applicable if the situation description is true in the given world state.
+Rules can either be used as advice that tells the player how to actor as information which for example describes how the opponent behaves in certain situations.
 In CLang rules also have an ID, so that the coach can refer to them later.